-In accordance with Section 532 of the Local Government Act 1993, a Council must not make a rate or charge until it has given public notice of its draft Operational Plan for the year for which the rate is to be made and has considered any submissions received.
+In accordance with section 532 of the Local Government Act 1993 (NSW), a Council must not make a rate or charge until it has given public notice of its draft operational plan for the year for which the rate or charge is to be made and has considered any submissions that have been made concerning the draft plan.
 In practice a Council should first adopt its final Operational Plan and then make rates and charges by resolution (s535).

-2. General Valuation
+General Valuation

-A new valuation of all land parcels in the Shire occurred in 2019, with a base date of 1 July 2019.
+A valuation of all land parcels in the Shire occurred in 2019, with a base date of 1 July 2019.

-These valuations will be used for rating purposes from 1 July 2020.
-These valuations will continue to be used until revised through general and special revaluations by the Valuer General.
+These valuations will be used for rating purposes from 1 July 2022.
+These valuations will continue to be used until revised through general and/or special re-valuations by the Valuer General.

-3. Rating Method
+Rating Method

-In accordance with Section 514 of the Local Government Act 1993, Council has categorised all rateable land in the Council area as Residential, Farmland, Business or Mining.
+In accordance with section 514 of the Local Government Act, Council has declared each parcel of rateable land in the Muswellbrook Shire local government area as within one or other of the following categories: